microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/awsauthorizationsystem-list-policies.md

 #### Request

-The following request lists all policies in an AWS authorization system with the name `AdministratorAccess`.
+The following request lists all policies named `AdministratorAccess` in an AWS authorization system.

 <!-- {
   "blockType": "request",